listen to this article:

 We’re several days after 2019’s “Proof of Keys” — an annual event, started by crypto investor and podcaster Trace Meyers, encouraging cryptocurrency investors to withdraw their holdings from cryptocurrency exchanges in order to promote Bitcoin’s founding principles of monetary independence and decentralization — and to test exchanges’ capacity and willingness to cede control over cryptocurrency assets to their clients.
 Ceding control is seen as a nod to the principles of decentralization and privacy which form the fundamentals of Bitcoin; holding control, however, has been the practice of traditional financial institutions for centuries.

-This year, several exchanges — including HitBTC, ProofIO, and RobinHood — froze account transactions ahead of the expected withdrawal rush, proving the point in the eyes of the pro-decentralization community.
-Skeptics, on the other hand, have pointed out not only that freezing accounts is typical for exchanges as part of AML and KYC procedures, but also that there is a conflict of interest involved; Meyers is a prime investor in Armory, a cryptocurrency wallet — and thus, he has a vested interest in the exchange vs. wallet war for customer cryptocurrency key control.
+This year, several crypto exchanges — including HitBTC, ProofIO, and RobinHood — froze account transactions ahead of the expected withdrawal rush, proving the point in the eyes of the pro-decentralization community.
+Skeptics, on the other hand, have pointed out not only that freezing accounts is typical for crypto exchanges as part of AML and KYC procedures, but also that there is a conflict of interest involved; Meyers is a prime investor in Armory, a cryptocurrency wallet — and thus, he has a vested interest in the exchange vs. wallet war for customer cryptocurrency key control.

-The Unbound CASP team works closely with exchanges to help secure cryptocurrencies.
-In light of the increased debate over exchanges’ control over clients’ crypto-assets and the ongoing schism between the pro-and anti-centralization camps in the cryptocurrency world, we’d like to provide insight on what security measures exchanges can take to reduce the risk of hacks — and one way to secure assets while also giving a measure of client control.
+The Unbound CASP team works closely with crypto exchanges to help secure cryptocurrencies.
+In light of the increased debate over exchanges’ control over clients’ crypto-assets and the ongoing schism between the pro-and anti-centralization camps in the cryptocurrency world, we’d like to provide insight on what security measures crypto exchanges can take to reduce the risk of hacks — and one way to secure assets while also giving a measure of client control.

 How Do Exchanges Hold Keys?